votingworks/electionguard-kotlin-multiplatform/docs/TestVectors.md

 * These are JSON files that give inputs and expected outputs for the purpose of testing interoperability between implementations.
 * The JSON formats are ad-hoc.
 Suggestions for improvements are welcome!
 * The Kotlin code generates and reads back the JSON test vectors.
-From there you can find the implementation of that feature.
+Follow it to find the implementation of that feature.
+Note that its just my implementation, not guarentted to be right.

 | Name              | JSON file                                                                         | Kotlin code                                                                                   |